amritsharma/writing-challenge/Jan18-API-analogy.md

 These specialized software functions are made available and delivered as an API.

 Want to collect payment online?
 There's the Stripe API.
 Want to send email?
-SendGrid.
-want to send SMS messages?
-Twilio.
+SendGrid API. want to send SMS messages?
+Twilio API.
 Want to give directions?
 Google Maps API.
 Want to check the weather?
 OpenWeatherMap API. and so on...

+APIs are how you primarily interact with these and many other companies now.
+It's a trend that's here to stay.

+APIs are the new storefront!